AxisCommunications/acap-documentation/docs/api/computer-vision-sdk-apis.md

 ### Machine learning API

-The Machine learning API is one of the services of ACAP runtime.
+The Machine learning API is one of the services of ACAP Runtime.

 The ACAP Computer Vision SDK provides a flexible way of allowing machine learning inference in the form of TensorFlow Serving and a [TensorFlow Serving client](#tensorflow-serving-inference-client).
-TensorFlow Serving allows for making inference calls over gRPC to another container running a model server.
+TensorFlow Serving allows for making inference calls over gRPC to another container, the inference server, and a model server.
 This has several benefits, including exposing a common API for inference and having a single process handle all apps' DLPU communication.

-Through Docker Hub and the ACAP Computer Vision SDK, both a model server for _larod_ and a Python client are available.
-The model server, called `larod-inference-server`, is available on Docker Hub under the [axisecp/larod-inference-server](https://hub.docker.com/r/axisecp/larod-inference-server) repository.
 The Python client is available in the ACAP Computer Vision SDK under `/axis/python-tfserving` and imported in Python as `InferenceClient`, which is available in the `tf_proto_utils` module.
-The client exposes a single `infer(inputs, model_name)` function that enables easy inference using the model server.
+The client exposes a single `infer(inputs, model_name)` function that enables an easy inference from the main application that will also be connected to the model server.

 #### Code Examples